finos/common-domain-model/documentation/source/eligible-collateral-representation.rst

 Additional details may be required to describe asset characteristics related to a securities financial listing, exchange, sector or specified indices, if relevant these are used to express eligibility details in documentation and collateral profiles.
-The data type listing ListingType (0..1) contained within AssetCriteria can be used to specification such listing criteria.
+The data type listing ``ListingType`` contained within ``AssetCriteria`` can be used to specification such listing criteria.
 This expands to three attributes that can be used individually or together :